+Just Dessert?
 Pearson is the no-bid winner in many states.
 It certifies teachers, grades tests, tracks behavior, diagnoses and treats ADHD.
-There is no national mandate for the methods used in primary, secondary or higher education.
+No national mandate oversees systems for primary, middle or higher education.

+Glory Daze?
 ESSA largely remains the law of the land.
 Schools must annually test 95 percent of their students for adequate annual progress.
-They now can use tests instead of state measures of college-level readiness.
+They now can use tests other than state measures of college-level readiness.

+Uniform Look?
 Standardization may hurt learning by children of diverse cognition.
-Government Barriers are stifling learning quality and morale.
-The focus of learning should be to develop individual talents rather than mass thinking.
+Government Barriers stifle learning quality and morale.
+The focus should be to develop individual talents rather than spread mass thinking.

 Play to Learn?
 In September 2018, AAP published The Power of Play: A Pediatric Role in Enhancing Development in Young Children, reporting “The importance of playful learning for children cannot be over-emphasized.”

-Standardization is causing students to disengage and “hate” school.
+Peak Season?
+Standardization causes students to disengage and “hate” school.
 Extra time for test completion accommodated a recent college entrance cheating scandal.
-Special equipment may be allowed for public and private exams.
+Special equipment may be allowed for exams.

-Family often knows best.
-A grandmother reported reading The Amazing Flight of Little Ray by V. R. Duin to her autistic grandson.
-When she returned to check on him, he had removed the book from the shelf to sleep with it.
+Family Knows Best?
+A grandmother reported reading The Amazing Flight of Little Ray as a bedtime story for her autistic grandson.
+When she returned to check on him, his new friend was off the bookshelf sweetening dreams.

+Glow-Getters?
 Surprise energizes instruction.
-ADHD tends to produce inattentive and impulsive behavior.
-It may compromise focus and ability to start or finish work.
+Inattentive and impulsive behavior common with ADHD tends to compromise focus and ability to start or finish work.
 Generalized subjects and rigid teaching methods add conflict.

 End Standard Lessons and Testing

+High Tide?
 Parents are getting involved.
-According to the Harvard Political Review, parents of stressed and disheartened children have accelerated The Case Against Standardized Testing to encourage creativity and individualism.
+The Harvard Political Review, reports parents of stressed and disheartened children have accelerated The Case Against Standardized Testing to encourage creativity and individualism.

+Beach Day?
 Flaws and mishaps disrupt testing.
-The content may be poorly worded.
-It may contain developmentally inappropriate material.
+Content may be poorly worded or hold developmentally inappropriate material.
 Test takers contend with malfunctioning answer sheets and exam booklets with missing pages.

-Testing errors frustrate learning.
-Students who operate step-by-step may be especially challenged.
-They may not associate proper actions with misleading words and instructions.
+Directors: Cut!
+Test errors frustrate learning.
+Students operating step-by-step may be especially challenged.
+It's hard to associate proper actions with misleading words and instructions.
 The government-run system is broken.

 Improve Learning for All Cognitive Types

+Curves Ahead?
 Schools seem to recognize alternatives are needed.
 The system is replacing must-pass exams.
-Unfortunately, parallel platforms with comparable loopholes remain in place for the graduation of marginalized students.
+Parallel platforms with comparable loopholes remain in place for the graduation of marginalized students.

+Hidden Assets?
 Individuals on the autism spectrum often have attachments.
-Their involvement may be piqued by lessons structured around preferred objects or subjects.
+Involvement may be piqued by lessons structured around preferred objects or subjects.
 Half of children with autism spectrum disorders also have ADHD.

+Holding Forth?
 Stealth and novelty draw students into classwork.
-They become restless and disengaged with flat, visual chalkboard drills of Common Core.
-Critical letter-to-sound associations are no longer emphasized in spelling.
+They become restless and disengaged with flat, visual chalkboard Common Core drills lacking in critical letter-to-sound associations for spelling.

+Color Guard?
 Visual stimulus enhances learning.
 Children view surroundings to organize and understand them.
-Pictures connect visual thinkers to the world.
-Step-by-step lessons focused on one task at a time may help students see and learn.
+Pictures and step-by-step lessons connect visual thinkers to the world, help them see and learn.

 Experiments include: mentoring, visual stimulation, peer modeling and individual guidance.
 Parents of students with autism and ADHD play an important role in the outcome of learning by children of all cognitive types.

-The system must focus on learning and thinking rather than on school graduation rates.
+Current Affairs?
+The system must focus on learning and thinking rather than on graduation rates.
 Nobody wins in the meltdown of central learning.
 It is hard to support the lackluster classroom results of this confederation.

-A return to the ancestral methods may provide improvement.
-Western education began and developed with Germanic university teachings.
-Until society improves learning, students will continue to face difficulties.
+Natural Selection?
+A return to ancestral methods may lend improvement.
+Western education began and evolved with Germanic university teachings.
+Society may continue facing difficulties until learning resumes.

-State collusion with big business brings a loss of individualism.
-Scrutiny of over-sized deals could restore accountability, self-governance, freedom of choice and give clout to sanction under-performing service providers.
+Takeaway?
+State collusion with big business takes a toll on individualism.
+Scrutiny of over-sized deals could restore accountability, self-governance, freedom of choice and turn the table on under-performing service providers.